sky-uk/kfp-operator/README.md

 ## Overview

-The Kubefelow Pipelines Operator provides a declarative API for managing and running machine learning pipelines on Kubeflow with [Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+The Kubeflow Pipelines Operator provides a declarative API for managing and running machine learning pipelines on Kubeflow with [Resource Definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

 We currently only support TFX pipelines.